philipp-spiess/react-recomponent/README.md

 [![Edit ReComponent - Getting Started](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/zq0210299x)

 The `Counter` component starts with an initial state of `{ count: 0 }`.
 Note that this state is in fact a regular React component state.
-To update it, we use a click action which we identify by its type `"CLICK"` (This is similar to the way we actions are identified in Redux).
+To update it, we use a click action which we identify by its type `"CLICK"` (this is similar to the way actions are identified in Redux).

 The `reducer` will receive this action and act accordingly.
 In our case, it will return an `Update()` effect with the modified state.

 ReComponent comes with four different types of [effects](https://github.com/philipp-spiess/react-recomponent#effects):

-- `NoUpdate()` to signalize that nothing should happen.
+- `NoUpdate()` signalize that nothing should happen.
-- `Update(state)` to update the state.
+- `Update(state)` update the state.
-- `SideEffects(fn)` to run an arbitrary function to issue a [side effect].
-Side effects may never be run directly inside the reducer.
-A reducer should always be pure: For the same action applied onto the same state, it should return the same effects.
-This paves the way to future react features like async React and make it easier to maintain your code.
+- `SideEffects(fn)` run an arbitrary function which has [side effect]s.
+Side effects may never be run directly inside the reducer. **A reducer should always be pure**: for the same action applied onto the same state, it should return the same effects. **This to avoid bugs when React will work asynchronously**.
-- `UpdateWithSideEffects(state, fn)` to do both: update the state and then trigger the side effect.
+- `UpdateWithSideEffects(state, fn)` both update the state and then trigger the side effect.

-By intelligently returning any of the four types, it is possible to transition between states at one place and without the need to use `setState()` manually which drastically simplifies our mental model: Whatever happens, it must go through the reducer first.
+By intelligently using any of the four types above, it is possible to transition between states in one place and without the need to use `setState()` manually.
+This drastically simplifies our mental model since changes must always go through the reducer first.

 ## Advanced Usage